 B. Documentation of the varicella vaccination series (2 immunizations at least 4 weeks apart).
 Must be validated on form by physician, nurse practitioner or physician assistant.

 A. A PPD test (tine test not acceptable) must be performed.
 Test must be given no more than 9 months prior to the first day of class, unless indicated otherwise for specific programs.

 B. If PPD result is significantly positive, in duration greater than 10 mm, a chest x-ray must be performed.
 A copy of the report must be attached.

 C. For history of positive PPD a chest x-ray report must be submitted.
 Chest x-ray must be within one year of start date of class (some programs may want them at a certain time of the year).

-D. Students in a health professions program need to update their tuberculosis screening annually.
+D. Students in a health sciences program need to update their tuberculosis screening annually.
 If student has a history of a positive PPD, they must have their physician complete a Positive PPD Questionnaire.
 Please email email@example.com for a form.